-15. Permission To Reside
+16. Permission To Reside

-- 15.1 Permission to reside will normally be granted on request only if it does not result in overcrowding.
-The person/family refused permission to reside will be encouraged to apply for alternative housing and assisted to do this by staff. - 15.2 Anybody who applies from a Rosehill tenancy who hasn't applied for permission will be encouraged to do so.
+- 16.1 Permission to reside will normally be granted on request only if it does not result in overcrowding.
+If the person/family refused permission to reside makes an application for housing to Rosehill, they will NOT be allocated any points. - 16.2 Anybody who applies from a Rosehill tenancy who hasn't applied for permission to reside will be encouraged to do so.

-16. Joint Tenancies
+17. Joint Tenancies

-- 16.1 Tenants have a right to hold a joint tenancy with one or more individuals so long as the house is or is intended to be the only or principal home of the individuals(s). - 16.2 The tenant must obtain the consent of Rosehill and must have lived at the property as their only and principal home for the preceding 12 months and have notified Rosehill in writing and have received written permission to reside. - 16.3 Rosehill must grant the joint tenancy unless it has reasonable grounds for not doing so. - 16.4 Rosehill's Joint Tenancy Policy details the criteria in relation to joint tenancy requests and sets out the grounds for refusal.
+- 17.1 Tenants have a right to hold a joint tenancy with one or more individuals so long as the house is or is intended to be the only or principal home of the individuals(s). - 17.2 The tenant must obtain the consent of Rosehill and must have lived at the property as their only and principal home for the preceding 12 months and have notified Rosehill in writing and have received written permission to reside. - 17.3 Rosehill must grant the joint tenancy unless it has reasonable grounds for not doing so.

+17.4 Rosehill's Joint Tenancy Policy details the criteria in relation to joint tenancy requests and sets out the grounds for refusal.
 Copies of the policy are available on request.

-17. Home Visit
+18. Home Visit

-17.1 Rosehill's staff will visit applicants for housing and its own tenants prior to an offer of housing being made.
+18.1 Rosehill's staff will visit applicants for housing and its own tenants prior to an offer of housing being made.
+All points awarded prior to home visits are provisional and may be subject to change following a visit.

-18. Tenancy Report
+19. Tenancy Report

-18.1 Where the applicant is or has been a tenant, Rosehill will request a tenancy report from the landlord.
+19.1 Where the applicant is or has been a tenant, Rosehill will request a tenancy report from the landlord.